muhammadsalah/Blockchain-weekends/README.md

 			- network

 Now, we can up this docker file later, when we export the crypto material, and create the required transaction.

+Following the same path of generating the artifacts, we do the drill and we dump the material into the CLI shared space as well.

+	FABRIC_CFG_PATH=$PWD

+	configtxgen -printOrg mailbox3MSP > ../channel-artifacts/mailbox3MSP.json

+	cp -r ../crypto-config/ordererOrganizations crypto-new

+notice we fetched the orderer certs into our crypto-new folder.

 We have to leverage some new tools inside of our CLI dev container; hence we start running updates for the mirrors through aptitude; and install a JSON parser, and optionally a text editor of our choice; nano is good for kickstarters.